shannonjen/sinatra_crud_tutorial/README.md

 ## Part Two: Model

 We will do two things in this step: add a posts table to the empty database and create a class called Post (an Active Record model), mapped to the posts table.
 This will allow us to make queries on the posts table using Active Record methods.
+Notice the class "Post" is singular and capitalized, while the database "posts" table is plural and lowercase.

 ex.
 ```ruby